NERSC/spin-recipes/scanon-services-nersc/README.md

 # Let's Encrypt

 This is an example using the Let's Encrypt helper image.
-This image will handle obtaining the let's ecnrypt certificate, install it in an nginx proxy and may everything to a back end service.
+This image will handle obtaining the let's encrypt certificate, install it in an nginx proxy and may everything to a back end service.

 ## Assumptions